Well, according to the Global Peace Index (GPI) - the world's leading measure of global peacefulness, the most peaceful country in the world

 (Last Year it was New Zealand!)

+The GPI, produced by the Institute for Economics and Peace, is the world’s leading measure of global peacefulness.
+It gauges ongoing domestic and international conflict, safety and security in society, and militarisation in 153 countries by taking into account 23 separate indicators.
 The results for 2011 suggest that the world has become slightly less peaceful in the past year.
 The deterioration, however, is smaller than that which occurred between the 2009 and 2010 editions of the GPI, when some nations experienced an intensification of conflicts and growing instability linked to rapid rises in food, fuel and commodity prices and the global economic downturn.

 So What's The -